awetomaton/VISTA/readme.md

 2. **Edit Detections**: Select detector in Data Manager and click "Edit Detection"
 3. **Add Multiple Points**: Unlike tracks, you can add multiple detection points per frame
 4. **Point Selection**: All three modes (Verbatim, Peak, CFAR) work identically for detections

+### Managing Track and Detection Labels

+VISTA provides a flexible labeling system for organizing, classifying, and filtering tracks and detections.
+This is useful for ground truth annotation, classification workflows, and analyst review.

+#### Opening the Labels Manager

+**Menu Path:** `Labels` (in menu bar)

+The Labels Manager provides centralized control over all labels in your project:
+- **View all labels**: See all labels currently defined in the project
+- **Create new labels**: Add custom labels for your classification scheme
+- **Rename labels**: Update label names (automatically updates all assigned labels)
+- **Delete labels**: Remove labels (automatically removes from all assigned tracks/detections)
+- **See label usage**: View which tracks and detections are assigned each label

+#### Assigning Labels to Tracks

+1. **Open the Data Manager**: Ensure the Tracks tab is selected
+2. **Select tracks**: Click on one or more tracks in the table (use Ctrl/Cmd for multiple selection)
+3. **Assign label**:
+   - Right-click on selected tracks
+   - Choose "Assign Label" from context menu
+   - Select an existing label or create a new one
+4. **Verify assignment**: The "Label" column shows the assigned label for each track

+#### Assigning Labels to Detections

+1. **Open the Data Manager**: Ensure the Detections tab is selected
+2. **Select detections**: Click on one or more detections in the table
+3. **Assign label**: Use the same workflow as tracks (right-click → "Assign Label")
+4. **Bulk assignment**: Select multiple detections to assign the same label to all

+#### Filtering by Label

+**In the Tracks Panel:**
+1. Click the "Label" column header dropdown filter
+2. Select which labels to display (supports multiple label selection)
+3. Table updates to show only tracks with selected labels
+4. Clear filter to show all tracks again

+**In the Detections Panel:**
+1. Use the same filtering workflow as tracks
+2. Quickly isolate detections by classification
+3. Useful for reviewing specific object types or classes

+#### Label Persistence

+- Labels are saved automatically with track and detection data
+- When exporting tracks/detections to CSV, labels are included in the "Label" column
+- When loading CSV files with a "Label" column, labels are automatically imported
+- Labels persist across VISTA sessions

+#### Common Labeling Workflows

+**Ground Truth Annotation:**
+1. Load automated tracker results
+2. Review each track and assign labels: "True Positive", "False Positive", "Missed Detection"
+3. Filter by label to review each category
+4. Export labeled data for algorithm validation

+**Multi-Class Classification:**
+1. Create labels for each object class: "Aircraft", "Satellite", "Bird", "Debris"
+2. Assign labels to detections or tracks as you review
+3. Use label filtering to focus on specific classes
+4. Generate classification statistics by counting labels

+**Analyst Review:**
+1. Create labels for review status: "Reviewed", "Needs Review", "Uncertain"
+2. Assign labels during manual review process
+3. Filter by "Needs Review" to see remaining work
+4. Track review progress through label counts

 ### Drawing Areas of Interest (AOI)